 As part of your award, the National Academies will reimburse you for relocation expenses from the current address on your application to the vicinity of the laboratory.
 Relocation reimbursement will include one-way transportation, rental car (with prior approval), a Per Diem allowance during travel, and a maximum of seven days of subsistence (lodging, meals, and incidentals) upon arriving at the vicinity of the laboratory.
 Relocation reimbursement will not include movement of household goods.

 In order to be reimbursed, you must complete and submit a Travel Expense Report within 60 days after arriving in the vicinity of the laboratory.

 8.6.1 Visa Documents for Foreign Nationals

-If you are relocating and as a new Associate and you are not a United States citizen or legal permanent resident, please consult the NRC Pre-arrival Information about visa requirements.
+If you are relocating as a new Associate and you are not a United States citizen or legal permanent resident, please consult the Visa Options for International about visa requirements.
 Before traveling to the laboratory, you must hold an appropriate visa.

 8.6.3 Subsistence: Lodging, Meals, and Incidental Expenses

 126.96.36.199 The cost of lodging, meals, and incidental expenses incurred during relocation will be reimbursed on an itemized, actual cost basis.
 Incidental expenses include tips to porters, baggage carriers, bellhops, hotel maids, and hotel servants.